-At present the ACD's AMC is generally taken from income except for the Castlefield B.E.S.T Sustainable Income Fund where it is taken from capital.
-This treatment of the ACD's AMC may constrain the capital growth of these Funds.
+At present the ACD's AMC is taken from income.
 However, where the amount of income received by a Fund or Share Class is insufficient to meet the AMC plus all other expenses attributable or apportioned to the Fund or Share Class, then some or all of such charge and expenses may be charged against the capital of the relevant Fund or Share Class.
 This will only be done with the approval of the Depositary and if done would constrain capital growth.
 In addition, where indicated in Appendix 1, the ACD's AMC may be taken from the capital of the relevant Fund or Share Class.
 This will have the effect of increasing the distributable income of the Fund or Share Class, but will constrain the capital growth of that Fund or Share Class.